Black Rock By-Laws & Tournament Rules

 a.
 On a single tournament day where travel is less than an hour to travel (I.E. Candlewood, Lillinonah, Lake Zoar, Twin Lakes, etc.), the non-boater must pay the boater at least $35.00 to cover the cost of fuel and oil, etc.

 b.
-On a single tournament day where travel is more than one hours away (I.E Mohawk River, Saratoga, etc) the non-boater must pay the boater at least $50.00 to cover the cost of fuel and oil, etc.
+On a single tournament day where travel is more than one hour away (I.E Mohawk River, Saratoga, etc.) the non-boater must pay the boater at least $50.00 to cover the cost of fuel and oil, etc.

 B. The boat owner and non-boater will discuss on their own about boat operation, areas fished, equal time at the front of the boat, and any other matters for that day.

 C. Any member that is drawn as a Lone Boater and fishes as a Loan Boater will not be required to pay the $20.00 Tournament Entry Fee for that given tournament.

 D. If any member of the club does damage to a boat, it is the between the Boat owner and the member(s) involved to work out any damage payment or replacement.
 The Black Rock Officers nor the Black Rock Bass Buster Inc., will not be responsible for working out any plan for payment or reparations due to damage.
 Damage and reparations should be worked out in good faith between members affected.

 A. An official tournament shall be any tournament that is fished for a least half of the pre-designated time.
 The Tournament Director may delay the start of a tournament or call off a tournament at any time he considers the weather or any other condition to be unsafe.

 B. We will schedule 12 tournaments each season with any total of ten tournaments counting towards year-end standings (TWO tournaments dropped.)
 If for some reason we don’t get to fish 12 tournaments we will still drop 2 from the total of tournaments fished in a given year to determine year end standings.
 (I.E. 11 Fished, we use 9 for final standings).